Stavatech/Django-Template/README.md

 ./docker/build.sh
 ```

-For a production build, set the `STAGE` environment variable to `production`:
+For a production-like build, set the `STAGE` environment variable to `production`:

 ```
 STAGE=production ./docker/build.sh